This website is owned and operated by Jack Bryce trading as Jack Bryce – Elite Magician

 2. What are cookies and how do I use them

-The only cookies set on my site are my social media widgets Facebook and Twitter.
-This enables visitors to engage with me on Facebook and Twitter direct from my site.
-These cookies will not contain personally identifiable information about you.
+The only cookie set on my site is my social media widget Facebook.
+This enables visitors to engage with me on Facebook direct from my site.
+This cookie will not contain personally identifiable information about you.
 If you prefer, you can easily turn cookies off in your browser settings:

 3. How I handle information collected when you contact me about products or services.

 GDPR requires all businesses to have a lawful basis to process personal data about a customer/prospective customer.
 The law sets out six different lawful categories to choose from.

 Business owners have to explain to you how and when we process your data and the legal basis for each occurrence.
 Currently my processing fits into three of the six available categories.